mini-rose/mocha/doc/types.rst

 String
 ------

-Coffee provides a built-in dynamically-allocated string type ``str``.
+Mocha provides a built-in dynamically-allocated string type ``str``.
 Creating and destroying strings is handled by the compiler, so it can seem like a simple type you can use without thinking about allocating enough memory for it.